-RELATED LITRATURE
+2. RELATED LITRATURE

 The concept of earnings management has been studied from various aspects and different definitions have been presented in this regard.
-Degeorge, Patel, and Zechhauser(1999) defined earnings of management asa kind earnings manipulation by manger to achieve an expected level of earnings for some certain decisions (such as analyzers or estimating previous earnings trend to predict future earnings).
+Degeorge et al. (1999) defined earnings management as a kind of earnings manipulation by manger to achieve an expected level of earnings for some certain decisions (such as analyzers or estimating previous earnings trend to predict future earnings).
 As they believe, the main purpose of earnings management, in fact, is ti mange investors' imagination about commercial unit.
 Scott (2009) also defined earnings management as conscious actions taken by manger regarding the way of reporting in order to achieve certain goals based on accounting principles.

-According to Gordan, Horwitz, and Meyers (1966), if mangers select а certain accounting method and the fluctuations of reported profits are decreased, earnings management is resulted.
-They also asserted that mangers, in their power range which is due to freedom of action in the framework of principles and methods accepted in accounting, can influence reported profit and the profitrate of the company.
-In general, "earnings management" refers to the influence on the profit of a company in such a way that the interests and benefits of he company and its managers are met.
+According to Gordan et al. (1966), if mangers select a certain accounting method and the fluctuations of reported profits are decreased, earnings management is resulted.
+They also asserted that mangers, in their power range which is due to freedom of action in the framework of principles and methods accepted in accounting, can influence reported profit and the profit rate of the company.
+In general, "earnings management" refers to the influence on the profit of a company in such a way that the interests and benefits of the company and its managers are met.

-Healy and Wahlen(1999) also believe that earnings management occurs when manger use judgment in financial reporting and transactions' configuration to modify or change financial reportingin order to deviate financial statements from the actual performance of the company.
+Healy and Wahlen (1999) also believe that earnings management occurs when manger use judgment in financial reporting and transactions' configuration to modify or change financial reporting in order to deviate financial statements from the actual performance of the company.
 Another purpose of such deviation may be influencing transactions' results which depend on accounting figures such as profit.
 In earnings management, two factors should be considered:

-- 1. Mangers are allowed to apply their personal opinions, i.e. a manger is free to select reporting procedures and principles.
-A manger, for example, can use retirement plan, shell life estimation, and salvage value of long-term assets, deferred taxes, and common methods of inventory valuation for earnings management. - In the definition of earnings management, it is referred to deviating beneficiaries.
-That is, mangers sometimes have access to information which are unknown to beneficiaries.
+- Mangers are allowed to apply their personal opinions, i.e., a manger is free to select reporting procedures and principles.
+A manger, for example, can use retirement plan, shell life estimation, and salvage value of long-term assets, deferred taxes, and common methods of inventory valuation for earnings management. - 2.
+In the definition of earnings management, it is referred to deviating beneficiaries.
+That is, mangers sometimes have access to information which is unknown to beneficiaries.

+2.1.
 Previously Conducted Studies

 To manipulate earnings, company managers employ two methods including accrual items-based earnings management and actual earnings management.
 In the former method, managers deploy accounting figures according to their desired goals through manipulating accrual items.
 In this method, the manager attempts to manage earnings by accelerating recognizing incomes and delay in costs recognition in order to present better performance during the current period.
-However, in the lattercase the manager manages actual earnings and achieves earnings through the adoption of some operational decisions or manipulating actual activities.
+However, in the latter case the manager manages actual earnings and achieves earnings through the adoption of some operational decisions or manipulating actual activities.

-In some studies such as Healy and Wahlen (1999), Fudenberg and Tirole (1995), Dechow and Skinner (2000),and Roychowdhury (2006),methos some includingsale acceleration through granting discounts, changing shipment tables, decreasing discretionary costs such as research and development and excessive production have been referred to as actual earnings mangement methods.
+In some studies such as Healy and Wahlen (1999), Fudenberg and Tirole (1995), Dechow and Skinner (2000), and Roychowdhury (2006), some methods including sale acceleration through granting discounts, changing shipment tables, decreasing discretionary costs such as research and development and excessive production have been referred to as actual earnings management methods.